mariamsalhab/neo-tech-django-etl-transactions/neo_tech_project/README.md

 Batch Inserts: Enhance ETL process efficiency by using batch inserts.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.
+Future Improvements
+Celery Integration: Use Celery for background ETL processing.
+Batch Inserts: Enhance ETL process efficiency by using batch inserts.
+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.